 What is a Reverse Convertible Note (RCN)?

 A Reverse Convertible Note (RCN) is a short-term investment option that can be very helpful to investors suffering from some cash flow problems.
-RCNs are securities that offer a consistent and predictable income, rivaling and surpassing traditional returns, including returns investors generally see from high-yield bonds.
+RCNs are securities that offer a consistent and predictable income, rivaling and surpassing traditional returns, including returns investors generally only see from high-yield bonds.
 The annualized coupon rate on a reverse convertible note may exceed 25%.
-RCNs are sometimes referred to as “revertible notes” or “reverse exchangeable securities.”
+RCNs are sometimes referred to as “revertible notes” or “reverse exchangeable securities”.

 How do RCNs work?